thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 - **ExcludeTransactionId**: Value to indicate if the Transaction IDs should be excluded from the output and not be retrieved (default is false to include the Transaction IDs).
 - **ExcludeValidationResults**: Value to indicate if the entity validations should be avoided and excluded from the audit output.
 (Default is false)
 - **EarlySavingAudit**: Value to indicate if the audit event should be saved *before* the entity saving operation takes place.
 (Default is false to save the audit event after the entity saving operation completes or fails)
+- **ReloadDatabaseValues**: Value to indicate if the original values of the audited entities should be queried from database before saving the audit event.
+> The *ReloadDatabaseValues* configuration is beneficial for making modifications without explicitly retrieving the entity first.
+It can be enabled when using DbSet.Update or DbSet.Remove with an object that wasn't retrieved from the database.
+When enabled, it queries the database prior to any entity modification to record the original values in the audit event.

 The following settings can be configured per entity type: